couchbase/couchbase-ruby-client/README.markdown

     $ rbenv install 2.1.2
     $ rbenv global 2.1.2

-Now you are ready to install and use couchbase ruby gem as usual:
+Now you are ready to install and use the couchbase ruby gem:

     $ gem install couchbase